Double Crust Blackberry Cobbler

 Preheat your oven to 350 degrees.

-Mix together flour and salt in a bowl.
+Mix together 2 1/4 cups flour and 1 teaspoon salt in a bowl.

 Pour cooking oil and milk in a measuring cup.
 Do not stir.
 Add this to flour mixture all at once.
 Stir lightly with a fork.